vg-mjg/mjg-repo/README.md

 ## OCs
 - Fix and clean up OC pages...

+## TOURNEYS
+- Separate /v/idya mahjong tourney by year

 ## F2P Guide
 - Update the dammed character bond requirements, and make it 3 columns.

+## Others/High Concept stuff
+- animate the animated gifs and make them run around the page, visibility be fucked
+- Radio for the music list, where everyone can submit their own (which can also be used in tourneys)
+- Comic reader for the ocs, and not just contained on their separate page.
+Not like mangadex, fuck their reader, but like kissmanga ;_;
+- RB1 HTML version, for real this time
+- RB1 vn...